kikwik/user-bundle/README.md

 KikwikUserBundle
 =================

-A super simple user bundle that provide very basic helpers for symfony 4 user management.
+A super simple user bundle that provide very basic helpers for symfony 5.3 and 6.x user management.

-WARNING: this bundle is still under development! do not use it!

 Installation